 Our Christian Book Reviews:

 The book reviews at Finding God Among Us focus on Christian books – adult and children, fiction and nonfiction.
 Our specialty is books on faith, particularly new Christian book releases.
 We’re proud to be included in the Top 20 Christian Book Review Bloggers.
 I chose to read this book in exchange for my honest opinion.

 You might also enjoy:

-If you like this book, you might enjoy these inspirational faith-building books:
+If you like this book, you might enjoy these inspirational true faith-building books: